flyteorg/flytekit/docs/source/contributing.rst

     # Or for a plugin
     pip install https://github.com/flyteorg/flytekit/archive/e128f66dda48bbfc6076d240d39e4221d6af2d2b.zip#subdirectory=plugins/pod&egg=flytekitplugins-pod

-Change the actual link to be from your fork if you are using a fork.
+Change the actual link to be from your fork if you use a fork.

 End-to-end Testing
 ------------------